The Book, Unfolded (Part 1)

-In 1977 Ray and Charles Eames made a short film for IBM called Powers of Ten.
-The film begins with a couple sharing a picnic on a blanket in a Chicago park, on “a lazy afternoon, early one October.”
-The woman picks up a book and begins to read it, while, like Alice right before she enters in Wonderland, the man falls asleep next to her, one book in his hand, and others scattered next to him.
-The camera is above him, so that he is situated within a metre-square space, with his free hand at the centre of the frame.
-Every ten seconds, the camera zooms out vertically and the picnic scene shrinks within the frame as we pull away by powers of ten until we are at the edge of the known universe.
-Then we zoom back towards the earth, again by powers of ten, eventually reaching the man’s hand, and then continuing on into his skin until we are within a single carbon atom surrounded by quarks.
+In 1977, Ray and Charles Eames made a short film for IBM called Powers of Ten.
+The film opens in the same way as Alice in Wonderland.
+Two picnickers sit in the sun on a golden “lazy afternoon.”
+The woman picks up her book and begins to read it.
+The man next to her, like Alice right before she glimpses the White Rabbit, falls asleep with a book in his hand.
+The camera, from above, moves to situate him in the centre of a metre-square space.
+Every ten seconds, the camera zooms out vertically and he shrinks within the frame as we pull away by powers of ten, moving into outer space.
+When Alice falls down into Wonderland, she estimates that she has fallen 4,000 miles — the distance to the centre of the earth — but she lacks the tools to gauge the distance.
+In Powers of Ten, as the man falls away from our view, and as we view him from further and further away, a narrator provides us continual updates of our exact distance from the surface of the earth.
+Once we are at the edge of the known universe, we stop and then zoom back towards the earth, again by powers of ten, eventually reaching the surface of the man’s hand, continuing on into a skin cell until we are within a single carbon atom surrounded by quarks.
 This extreme macrocosmic level looks similar to deep space; we seem to discover a matching viewpoint at the end of each scale.
 The inspiration for Powers of Ten is an illustrated book about scale called Cosmic View by Kees Boeke, a Dutch educator and pacifist.
 In the preface to Cosmic View, Boeke wrote:

 “At school we are introduced to many different spheres of existence, but they are often not connected with each other, so that we are in danger of collecting a large number of images without realizing that they all join together in one great whole.”

-Scale and proportion foundational to a book’s design because a book is an object we relate to with our bodies.
+Scale and proportion are the foundations of a book’s design because a book is an object we relate to with our bodies.
 The scale of the page to our hand, the space for our thumbs in the margins, and the size of the type relative to our eyesight — these are all foundational to our experience of the printed book.

 In Powers of Ten, our perspective shifts from extreme positions as a way to present, and maybe even to understand, the nature of the cosmos itself.
 Considering the universe in its entire vastness like this can feel wondrous, but it can also feel overwhelming.
 As designers themselves, the Eames know how to direct our experience: they structure and contextualize our journey by reassuringly consistent factors of 10.
 Similarly, book design provides structure and context, which can focus and even calm the reader — producing an ideal state of mind to engage in long-form texts.
 Longer lines of text in a book’s interior pages can slow the eyes and the heart rate; serifed words made of upper- and lower-case letters create easily identifiable, familiar word shapes.
 Designers aim to make this landscape feel comfortable for the reader as they set out to explore the new ideas within the texts they encounter.